What Are The Best OTC And Natural Alternatives To Baclofen?

 Baclofen vs. Cyclobenzaprine

 10 mg of Cyclobenzaprine (Flexeril) three times a day has been reported to be quite effective.
 It causes drowsiness, which isn’t acceptable especially during the day.
-Flexeril vs. Baclofen is a more expensive option and should also be avoided if you’re looking for a non-sedating analog.
+Flexeril vs. Baclofen is a more expensive option and should also be avoided if one is looking for a non-sedating analog.

 Robaxin Vs. Baclofen